We rank applicants based on the scaled Situational Judgement Test (SJT) score and weighted interview score.

 The outcome is final and cannot be reviewed, re-marked or disputed.
 There is no appeals process.

-If you feel your application has not been managed correctly and have evidence of a failure in the process, please review the MDRS Complaints Policy 2023.
-You can find a copy of the policy here.
+If you feel your application has not been managed correctly and have evidence of a failure in the process, please review the MDRS Complaints Policy 2024.

 Offers